Message from the Board of Directors - June 2025

 -

-2025 Jackpot Contest is now open.
-You can sign up for this years contest by downloading the Contest Rules and the catch entry form from the website.
+2025 Jackpot Contest is open.
+You can still sign up for this years contest by downloading the Contest Rules and the catch entry form from the website.
 It is under "Club Events/Annual Jackpot Fishing Contest".

 -